CAD: Confidence-Aware Adaptive Displacement for Semi-Supervised Medical Image Segmentation: Experiments

 \subsubsection{ACDC Dataset}

-The ACDC dataset\cite{b17} consists of 200 annotated short-axis cardiac cine-MR images from a cohort of 100 patients, each containing four distinct classes: left ventricle, right ventricle, myocardium, and background.
-For the purpose of this study, the 3D scans were converted into 2D slices, with each slice representing a cross-sectional view of the heart.
-The dataset is split into 70 patients’ scans for training, 10 for validation, and 20 for testing.
+The ACDC dataset\cite{b17} contains 200 short-axis cardiac cine-MR images from 100 patients, labeled into four classes: left ventricle, right ventricle, myocardium, and background.
+Each 3D scan is converted into 2D cross-sectional slices, and the dataset is partitioned into training, validation, and testing sets with a ratio of 70:10:20.